 Aggregators like Feedly, or content curation tools, are great ways to build up a bank of quality content.

 Direct messages are fine – as long as you’re being genuinely helpful or informative rather than hard-selling.

-One of the issues that many social prospectors face is the amount of time it can take to track down a the personal contact information for social contacts.
-Fortunately, SoPro’s epic business email address finder makes short work of finding their email address for you.
+One of the issues that many social prospectors face is the amount of time it can take to track down the personal contact information for social contacts.
+Fortunately, Sopro’s epic business email address finder makes short work of finding their email address for you.